influxdata/docs-v2/content/enterprise_influxdb/v1.10/tools/api.md

 ### `/api/v2/buckets/` HTTP endpoint

 The `/api/v2/buckets` endpoint accepts `GET`, `POST` and `DELETE` HTTP requests.
 Use this endpoint to create, delete, list and retrieve buckets in your InfluxDB instance.

-InfluxDB 2.x uses organizations and buckets instead of databases and retention policies.
+Note that InfluxDB 2.x uses organizations and buckets instead of databases and retention policies.

 **Include the following URL parameters:**